CS-433/ml-project-2-transcripted_cherry/README.md

 Choosing the mode can be done by following the instructions of the program.

 The generated features as well as their meaning can be taken from the report.
 For further use there can also be taken other or more features into account.
-The calculation of one transcription factor of xxx pictures takes around 1.5 hours to run using standard GPU from google Collab.
+The calculation of one transcription factor of 12 pictures(usually $1$ whole TF) takes around 1.5 hours to run using standard GPU from google Collab.

 ## Preprocessing:
 There is an individual preprocessing step in both files Task_1.ipynb and Task_2.ipynb.
 This allows an optimization of the preprocessing parameters for each task.